- City Departments

 PREPARING FOR SNOW

-The Public Works Department is responsible for snow removal in the city.
+The Public Works Department is responsible for snow removal in the City.
 Public Works crews closely monitor weather reports and get the snow plows ready for winter weather events.
-For any questions about snow removal, call the Department of Public Works at (636) 227-1385.
+For any questions about snow removal, call the Department of Public Works at (636) 227-1385 ext.
+130.

-Not all streets are maintained by city crews.
-Manchester and HWY 141 are maintained by the Missouri Department of Transportation while Baxter Rd., Sulphur Spring Road, Big Bend Rd., Dougherty Ferry Rd and Carmen Rd. are maintained by St. Louis County.
+Not all streets are maintained by City crews.
+Manchester and HWY 141 are maintained by the Missouri Department of Transportation while Baxter Rd., Sulphur Spring Road, Big Bend Rd., Dougherty Ferry Rd and Carman Rd. are maintained by St. Louis County.

 Snowplowing results in ridges of snow being pushed to the edge of the street.
 Residents are responsible for removing these areas of snow from their driveway if they so desire.
 Please keep in mind that it may take several attempts to complete snowplowing operations and to plow all snow to the curb.
 Thus, additional snow may be plowed across the end of your driveway after your initial snow removal.